Invest In Live Theatre —

 Theatre outside the lines.

-Pushing the creative boundaries of what solo performance can be, this 10-day festival brings local and national artists together to showcase a dynamic mix of styles; there is opera, theatre, dance, music, puppetry, videogames, sculpture and a few surprises.
+Pushing the creative boundaries of what solo performance can be, this 10-day festival has morphed into an online offering that brings local and national artists together to showcase a dynamic mix of styles; there is opera, theatre, dance, music, puppetry, and a few surprises.
 This is theatre outside the lines.
-The 2020 UNO Fest runs April 30 – May 9.
-Festival passes and tickets for The Book of My Shames, a co-presentation with Pacific Opera Victoria are on sale now and the full festival will be available online March 11.
+The original 2020 UNO Fest was slated to run April 30 – May 9 with live shows at Intrepid Theatre Club, Metro Studio, Baumann Centre and Art Gallery Of Greater Victoria (see below for full original line up).
+Click here to see UNO Fest Online which runs April 28 – May 9, 2020.

 The Book of My Shames is a “comic, wrenchingly personal tour-de-force” created by fusing opera, stand-up comedy, and the cabaret-confessional co-created and performed by local tenor/composer Isaiah Bell, with Robert Holliston on piano.